Top

 Key Takeaways

-• Debentures are debt instruments issued by companies to raise capital, offering fixed interest payments and repayment at maturity.
+• Debentures are debt instruments where companies borrow from investors, offering fixed interest payments and principal repayment at maturity.

-• Unlike shares, debenture holders do not have ownership rights but enjoy priority over shareholders in case of liquidation.
+• Unlike shares, debenture holders are creditors (not owners) but get priority over shareholders during liquidation.

-• Key risks include credit risk, interest rate fluctuations, and liquidity concerns, requiring careful evaluation before investing.
+• Key risks include credit risk, interest rate fluctuations, and liquidity constraints, making issuer evaluation essential.

 Whether you are a seasoned investor or just starting, understanding debentures' meaning and how they work can open up exciting investment opportunities.
 We will traverse through this section towards understanding some of these important facts that distinguish debentures from other instruments, other forms of debentures, and ways to make an informed and wise investment decision in them.